+Basic Subjects 36 credits or more

 Linkage Subjects 20 credits or less

+Specialized Subjects 68 credits or more

 (4) The Faculty of Intercultural Communication requires 126 credits for graduation, divided into the following subject groups.
 Students must obtain 82 credits or more by combining specialized and elective subjects.